 MA, CCC-SLP, ST Director

 Andrea is a graduate of The University of Toledo with a Bachelor of Education in speech and hearing science.
 She earned her Masters of Arts in speech language Pathology from the University of Cincinnati.
-Andrea has been practicing since 1993 and has been with Community Sports and Therapy since 2004.
+Andrea has been practicing since 1993 and has been with Community Sports and Therapy Center since 2001.

 Director of Human Resources